-- a classified board; - a two-thirds vote requirement for removing a trustee; - a requirement that the number of trustees be fixed only by vote of the trustees; - a requirement that a vacancy on the board be filled only by the remaining trustees and for the remainder of the full term of the class of trustees in which the vacancy occurred; and - a majority requirement for the calling of a special meeting of shareholders.
+- · a classified board; - · a two-thirds vote requirement for removing a trustee; - · a requirement that the number of trustees be fixed only by vote of the trustees; - · a requirement that a vacancy on the board be filled only by the remaining trustees and for the remainder of the full term of the class of trustees in which the vacancy occurred; and - · a provision requiring that a special meeting of shareholders be called upon the written request of shareholders entitled to cast a majority of all the votes entitled to be cast at such meeting.

 Our declaration of trust and bylaws are silent with respect to Subtitle 8 of Title 3 of the MGCL.
-However, through provisions in our declaration of trust and bylaws unrelated to Subtitle 8, we already (1) require the affirmative vote of the holders of not less than two-thirds of all of the votes entitled to be cast on the matter for the removal of any trustee from the board, which removal will be allowed only for cause, (2) vest in the board the exclusive power to fix the number of trusteeships, (3) require that a vacancy on the board be filled only by a majority of the remaining trustees and (4) that special meetings of shareholders may be called only by (i) the Chairman of the Board of Trustees, (ii) our Chief Executive Officer or (iii) one-third of the total authorized number of trustees.
+However, through provisions in our declaration of trust and bylaws unrelated to Subtitle 8, we already (1) require the affirmative vote of the holders of not less than two-thirds of all of the votes entitled to be cast on the matter for the removal of any trustee from the board, which removal will be allowed only for cause, (2) vest in the board the exclusive power to fix the number of trusteeships, (3) require that a vacancy on the board be filled only by a majority of the remaining trustees and (4) specify that special meetings of shareholders may be called only by (i) the Chairman of the Board of Trustees, (ii) our Chief Executive Officer or (iii) one-third of the total authorized number of trustees.